-According to this story in a Dominican Republic newspaper dated May 2, 2017, a Canadian business executive from Ontario who majority owns the Dream Casinos, Antonio Carbone, who has been incarcerated in the Dominican Republic for over two years without a trial and without the benefit of due process, will remain incarcerated for what appears to be an indefinite period of time.
+According to this story in a Dominican Republic newspaper dated May 2, 2017, a Canadian business executive from Ontario who appears to majority own a chain of casinos and sports betting offices in the Dominican Republic called the Dream Casinos has been incarcerated in the Dominican Republic for over two years without a trial.

 Who legally owns the Dream casinos?

-According to corporate records filed in Canadian Courts, 85% of the shares in the casino chain referred to as Dream Casinos Corporation Inc. are beneficially owned by Antonio Carbone and his bother, Francesco Carbone.
+According to corporate records filed in Canada for the Ontario litigation, 85% of the shares in the casino chain referred to as Dream Casinos Corporation Inc. are beneficially owned by Antonio Carbone and his bother, Francesco Carbone.
 A third person, named Andrew Pajak, owns a 15% stake in the casino chain.
 Mr. Pajak gave sworn testimony in an Ontario proceeding corroborating that legal and beneficial ownership structure.
 Also according to evidence from a Court-appointed expert, a fourth person, named Edward Kremblewski holds no shares of the Corporation and has no interest in the casino assets but has exclusively managed the financial affairs of the Dream casinos since November 2011.
 According to a second Court-appointed expert, the person named Kremblewski has been the sole manager in charge of all of the affairs of the corporation in Canada and the Dominican Republic since late 2013.
 All four are from Toronto.
-The common denominator appears to be Kremblewski, who appears to control the direction of the finances of the enterprise on the ground in the Dominican Republic.

-Although much of the Ontario testimony is at odds, there is agreement among everyone about share ownership and agreement that by mid-2013, the Carbone brothers were effectively forcibly exited from management of the casinos.
-There is consistency among all sides that the Carbone brothers did not sell their 85% stake in the company or its assets.
-The result is that the affairs of Dream casinos have been in legal and corporate limbo ever since mid-2013.
-The limbo state stems from a lawsuit commenced by a Toronto billionaire named Michael DeGroot against several parties over $110 million he advanced as a series of loans for Dream Casinos for which he obtained a security interest over the assets.
+Much of the testimony in the Ontario proceedings are at odds but there appears to be agreement among all parties in Ontario about share ownership and agreement among all parties that by mid-2013, the Carbone brothers were effectively forcibly exited from management of the casinos.
+There is also consistency among all sides that the Carbone brothers did not sell their 85% stake in the company or its assets.
+The affairs of Dream casinos have been in legal and corporate limbo since mid-2013.

-The gist of the facts that emerge from the lawsuits are that the Carbone brothers put sweat equity into building the business; Mr. DeGroot put in the financial equity; and somewhere in between those two pillars who founded the enterprise, the funds invested and the assets and property acquired with their joint efforts allegedly disappeared and allegedly no one, it seems, can say where either the money or the assets disappeared to.
-Which is odd because as noted above, the assets are frozen by Canadian Court Orders and have registered security interests over them, so no transfers could occur of any assets.
-Because the Corporation’s shares are frozen, no votes of shareholders could occur to approve the dissipation of any assets in any event.
-The corporate entities are not, it would seem, even authorized to have retained corporate counsel.
+The gist of the facts that seem to emerge from the pleadings in Ontario seem to be that the Carbone brothers put sweat equity into building the business; Mr. DeGroot put in the financial equity; and somewhere in between those two pillars who founded the enterprise, the funds invested and the assets and property acquired with their joint efforts allegedly disappeared and allegedly no one, it seems, can say where either the money or the assets went.

 Cash moved from Dominican Republic to Canada

-Kremblewski lives in the Dominican Republic, returning to Toronto regularly according to Court filed evidence in Ontario.
+Kremblewski allegedly lives in the Dominican Republic, returning to Toronto regularly according to evidence filed in Ontario.

 Witnesses that changed their stories

-In the Dominican Republic, the gist of the criminal allegations against Mr. Carbone that have landed him in jail filed stem from evidence from the sworn statements of two men – one made by a Dominican person named Juan Isidro Infante Sepulveda and the other made by Fernando Baez.
+Back in the Dominican Republic, the gist of the criminal allegations against Mr. Carbone that have landed him in jail stem from evidence from the sworn statements of two men – one made by a Dominican person named Juan Isidro Infante Sepulveda and the other made by Fernando Baez.
 Mr. Baez was a junior employee of Mr. Carbone.

 Ms. Reynoso’s theory of the case is that Antonio Carbono attempted to assassinate his employee, Baez, to take control of Dream Corporation.
 However, as Mr. Pajak deposed in Ontario, Mr. Carbone already owned 85% of Dream Corporation with his brother.
-The corporate entity owned all of the assets in the Dominican Republic.
-It is hard to follow the logic that getting rid of an employee who owns no part of your company will yield you back your own company.
+Her argument is effectively that getting rid of an employee who owns no part of your company will yield you back your own company.

 First witness given $1 million of Dream Corporation asset